meliwells/java-full-stack-application/README.md

 ###### Must Have
 * User authentication (login, sign up)
-* Mark the treats as tried or want to try
+* Mark the treats as want to try, tried, and/or favorite.
+* Ability to mark snacks as favorites

 ###### Could Have
 * Ability for user to leave a review